Raven-s-Soul/Data-Structures-and-Algorithms/Graphs/Graphs.md

 ## Gaph lists:
 > [!NOTE]
+> Is an array and each element is a double linked list that has the index to the other nodes.
+>
 > - Space used Big-O n + Big-O m `m = number of arcs, can go up to n^2`
 >>       Keep scroll the list until is NULL the pointer.
 > - Insert and delete are painfull and not efficent

 ## Gaph matrix:
 > [!NOTE]
+> Is a matrix n*n `n = numer of nodes` and if (i,k) equal 1 there is an arch from i to k.
+>
 > - Space used Theta n^2
 > - Fast
 >>       Can tell you easly if there is an arch from node to node.